ENCCS/julia-for-hpda/content/data-science.rst

 .. _DLexercise:

-.. exercise:: Improve the deep learning model
+.. todo:: Improve the deep learning model

    Improve the performance of the neural network we trained above!
    The network is not improving much because of the large numerical